Courses Available Online, Virtually and Classroom

 Why Should You Conduct a Cost-Benefit Analysis?

-A CBA may be undertaken to support general commercial decisions or, specifically, in the health and safety context to help determine whether or not a particular risk control measure is necessary to ensure safety as far as is reasonably practicable.
+A cos-benefit analysis may be undertaken to support general commercial decisions or, specifically, in the health and safety context to help determine whether or not a particular risk control measure is necessary to ensure safety as far as is reasonably practicable.

 Something is reasonably practicable unless its costs are extremely disproportionate to the benefits.
 In simple terms, if costs divided by benefits are greater than the disproportion factor, then the measure can be considered not worth doing for the amount of risk reduction achieved.